Drug Recovery - One Day at a Time

 How Change your Environment

 Once you have stopped using, you body needs to be restored to health.
-You may consider the holistic route, and seek the help of a Naturopathic Dr.
+You may consider the holistic route, and seek the help of a Naturalistic Dr.

-Ask your naturo-pathic physician about the benefits of doing a body cleanse.
-You can find several detox programs at you local health food store.
+Ask your naturopathic physician about the benefits of doing a body cleanse.
+You can find several detox programs at your local health food store.